-A mailing list for external communication has been set-up, and subscriptions will be obtained by different means.
+A mailing list for external communication will be set-up, and subscriptions shall be obtained by different means.

-- Subscription via the project website has been set up on the project website - Participants of LOTUS events, shall be invited to join the LOTUS mailing list - Promotion to subscribe via Social Media Channels - Existing individual contacts of project partners considered to be potentially interested in receiving the newsletter, might be approached with a personal informative email, providing information about how to subscribe.
+- Subscription via the project website will be put on the project website - Participants of LOTUS events, shall be invited to join the LOTUS mailing list

+- Promotion to subscribe via Social Media Channels - Existing individual contacts of project partners considered to be potentially interested in receiving the newsletter, might be approached with a personal informative email, providing information about how to subscribe.

-The aim is to ensure that any subscription to the newsletter will be intentional.
+Aim is to ensure that any subscription to the newsletter will be intentional.
+Moreover, the newsletter will display an "unsubscribe" button and disclaimer, ensuring that all privacy requirements are met.